G1enB1and/gitbash-commands/git-commands.md

-#git commands
+# git commands:

 ## To start a new local empty repository:
 Before you can make commits or do anything else with a git repository, the
 repository needs to actually exist.
 To create a new repository with Git, we'll use the `git init` command.

-`git init`  //  create a new, empty repository in the current directory.
+`git init` creates a new, empty repository in the current directory.

 The `init` subcommand is short for "initialize", which is helpful because it's
 the command that will do all of the initial setup of a repository.

 ## To clone an existing git repository:
-`git clone` // download a copy of an existing repository to the current working
+`git clone` downloads a copy of an existing repository to the current working directory.
-// directory.
 Current working directory must not already be a git repository.

 Pass the url to an existing git repository by putting the url after `git clone`
 like this: `git clone https://github.com/udacity/course-git-blog-project`